-As economic activity is expected to grow in the aftermath of COVID-19, many retail borrowers and SMEs are seeking financial help through P2P lending
+As economic activity is to grow in the aftermath of COVID-19, many retail borrowers and SMEs are seeking financial help through P2P lending

 The 2008 financial crisis unleashed chaos as it severely impacted the financial markets, with investors taking a big hit on their equity portfolio and being jolted out of their comfort zones.
 The COVID-19 pandemic, which resulted in an unprecedented health and financial crisis, was yet another economic catastrophe of a similar proportion.
 Besides paving way for several financial reforms, these events reshaped the country’s financial landscape, with investors cherishing significant takeaways for life.

 Investors have been on the prowl to discover assets that offer non-volatile investment with minimal correlation to the equity markets, such that investments are insulated against market shocks.
 This dilemma has paved the way for the rise of alternative investment classes, whereby investors can now avail exposure to new-age, tech backed investment avenues.